Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 Time-on-page can always reveal a lot, says Charlie Worrall of Imaginaire Digital.
 “This is a metric that can tell you have much time your users are spending on your pages.
 This will tell you exactly how well your pages are put together and how effective they are.
 If they aren’t effective, the time spent on that page is going to be very low.
 This could be for a number of reasons, the copy might be bad, the design might play a part too.
 In any case, if the average time spent on page is too low, you’ll know that you need to make a change.

 Your content might take around 4 minutes to read, but if the majority of users are leaving the pages after 2 minutes and 13 seconds, this would indicate that they aren’t reading the content in its entirety.”

-The number of people searching for and visiting your site is important to track and understand, say several respondents.
+The number of people searching for and visiting your site is important to track and understand in your business dashboard software, say several respondents.